.asia

 The top-level domain .asia is the officially designated regional domain in the Internet for Asia and the Pacific.
-It is a sponsored generic top-level-domain (gTLD) operated by the DotAsia Organisation Ltd. The domain is open to companies, individuals and organisations that have a connection to the region.
+It is a sponsored generic top-level-domain (sTLD) operated by the DotAsia Organisation Ltd. The domain is open to companies, individuals and organisations that have a connection to the region.
 Asia domains can be seen and used by international and Asian businesses; regional conferences and symposiums; as well as Asian artists and celebrities.

 The domain asia was introduced to the public through a comprehensive launch involving a multiphased Sunrise and Landrush process from October 9, 2007 to March 12, 2008.
 It became available on a first-come-first-served registration basis on March 26, 2008.
 In 2013, there are more than 455,000 .asia domains registered across 155 countries.